tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/Permissioned-Byzantine-Fault-Tolerant-Protocols.md

-## A brief survey of Byzantine Fault Tolerant Consensus Mechanisms

-Many peer-to-peer online Real-time strategy games use a modified Lockstep protocol as a consensus protocol in order to manage game state between players in a game.
-Each game action results in a game state delta broadcast to all other  players in the game along with a hash of the total game state.
-Each player validates the change by applying the delta to their own game state and comparing the game state hashes.
-If the hashes do not agree then a vote is cast, and those players whose game state is in the minority are disconnected and removed from the game (known as a desync.) [[21]]

 ## Permissioned Byzantine Fault Tolerant Protocols

 Byzantine agreement schemes are considered well suited for permissioned block chains, where the identity of the participants is known.
 Examples include Hyperledger and Tendermint.
 Here the Federated Consensus Algorithm is implemented. [[9]]